data-umbrella/data-umbrella.github.io/_posts/2022-08-27-data-umbrella-pymc-2022-report.md

 ## Contributions Statistics

-The contributions during the working sessions were tracked in this [PyMC OS-WS spreadsheet](https://docs.google.com/spreadsheets/d/11aUZN_iqPF4-oWNvFKhkPIMYLizVE_EmoHugX7kGgHY/edit?usp=sharing).
+The contributions during the working sessions were tracked in this <span style="background-color: #CAE9F5;">[PyMC OS-WS spreadsheet](https://docs.google.com/spreadsheets/d/11aUZN_iqPF4-oWNvFKhkPIMYLizVE_EmoHugX7kGgHY/edit?usp=sharing)</span>.
 Contributions included both submitting a pull request and opening an issue where observed.

 We worked on a few different repositories for the PyMC project:
 1. [video-timestamps](https://github.com/pymc-devs/video-timestamps): this is a beginner-friendly [list of issues](https://github.com/pymc-devs/video-timestamps/issues/11) where contributors watch a video from the PyMCon 2022 conference and add timestamps